saleyn/egit/README.md

 ```

 All functions accept either charlists or binaries as arguments, so
-they work equally convenient in Erlang and Elixir.
+they work conveniently in Erlang and Elixir.

 The cloned/opened repository resource is owned by the current process,
 and will be automatically garbage collected when the owner process